 BlogBook Documentation

-BlogBook is a Mac app that exports your WordPress blog to a single Markdown file.
+BlogBook is a Mac app that exports your WordPress, Ghost, or Micro.blog blog to Markdown or EPUB.
 This guide walks you through the flow and features in the order you’ll see them in the app.

 1. Connect with credentials